Prakasha: History

+Maratha rule

+Maratha raids into Khandesh began in 1670 with Shinde's Rao of West Khandesh and the following century was a period of unrest as Mughals and Marathas competed for control.
+In 1760, the Peshwa ousted the Mughal ruler and gained control of Khandesh, following which portions were granted to Holkar and Scindia rulers.
+Baji Rao II surrendered to the British in June 1818, but sporadic war continued in Khandesh which was among the last of the Peshwa's former territories to come under complete British control.

 In 1955, an excavation was carried out at this site by an Archaeological Survey of India team under the direction of B.K.
 Thapar.
 The excavation revealed a more than 17 m deep occupational deposit, belonging to four periods with a break between the earlier two and a continuous sequence thereafter.
 The periods of occupation are:

 On the confluence of the rivers Tapti and Gomai in Shahada Taluka, the site located to the s.-e. of the present village, with its longer axis running along the Gomai.
 An excavation was undertaken at this site by B.K.
 Thapar on behalf of the ASI in 1955.
-(AI, 20 and 21, 1964 and 1965,pp. 5–167).
+(AI, 20 and 21, 1964 and 1965, pp. 5–167).

 Period I (c.
 1700-1300 B.C.) is Chalcolithic in its cultural content and is further divided into Sub-Periods IA and IB, the former being characterized by the occurrence of blades and microliths, hammer-stones, a restricted use of copper or low-grade bronze, and four ceramic industries.

 Sub-Period I B is distinguished by the intrusion of two more ceramic industries, viz. the black-painted red pottery of the Jorwe fabric and the Lustrous Red Ware.
 The other industries and crafts of the previous Sub-Period continue throughout the occupation.
 Period II (c.
 700-100 B.C. with a margin on the earlier side), following after a time-gap, heralds the Iron Age, Stone implements like blades and microliths are replaced by tools of iron.
 The use of copper also becomes more common, though remaining subordinate to that of iron.

 Period III (Middle of the 2nd century B.C. to the end of the 6th century A.D.), which in its earlier levels overlaps with Period II and in the later levels with Period IV, does not introduce any revolutionary change.
 The characteristic ceramic industries of the preceding Period go into disuse and are replaced by a nondescript poorly made red ware.

 From a comparative study of the past flora and the present vegetation it may be concluded that the cover was forest, if the region on the whole has remained more or less of the same type.
 Taking these factors into consideration, it would be reasonable to infer that the climate and rainfall in the Khandesh region have not changed to any appreciable extent during the past 3500 years or so.